Optical disc packaging: FLPpak

+Packages of this type which were manufactured by Ivy Hill can also be identified by the FLP logo moulded into the bottom-left and top-right corners of the disc tray.
+This logo was covered by U.S. trademark number 74419766, cancelled as of August 13, 2005.

 Digisleeve

-A digisleeve consists of a rectangular cardboard package which differs from a digipak/digipack in that it doesn't have a tray, spindle or hub and the disc or discs slide into an outside pocket of the packaging.
-Like digipaks/digipacks and digibooks/mediabooks, they can also come in the size of a DVD case.
+A digisleeve consists of a rectangular cardboard package which differs from a digipak in that it does not have a tray, spindle or hub and the disc or discs slide into an outside pocket of the packaging.

 Digifile

 A digifile consists of a rectangular cardboard package that is similar to a digisleeve except that the disc or discs slide vertically (and in some cases diagonally) into a horizontal or diagonal slot inside the packaging.

 Wallet

 A wallet consists of a rectangular cardboard package that is similar to a digisleeve except that the disc or discs slide horizontally into a vertical slot inside the packaging.

 Digibook/mediabook

 A digibook/mediabook is a type of packaging that has a hard cover (like a hardbound book) and comes in various sizes.
 The disc can either slide into the package or sit on a spindle, hub or tray inside.